section-engineering-education/engineering-education/content/articles/building-a-time-series-weather-forecasting-application-in-python/index.md

 published: true
 url: /building-a-time-series-weather-forecasting-application-in-python/
 title: Building a Time Series Weather Forecasting Application in Python
-description: In this tutorial, we'll discuss forecasting the weather using a time series package known as Neural Prophet.
+description: In this tutorial, we'll discuss how to build a weather forecast application using a time series package known as Neural Prophet.
 author: monica-dalmas
 date: 2022-01-15T00:00:00-10:20
 topics: [Machine Learning]